stap7/stap/readme.md

 ![property](pres/property.png)
 - id indicates which item in the container to update; if item with the given id does not exist, it is appended to the container
 - **value** sets item value (and inferred item type)
-- please see [stap.txt](stap.txt) for a full list of optional properties

 ### id
 ![id](pres/id.png)